Dips at small sizes for topological graph obstruction sets: Abstract

 \section{Abstract}

 The Graph Minor Theorem of Robertson and Seymour implies a finite set of obstructions for any minor closed graph property.
-We observe that, for a wide range of topological properties, there is a dip in the obstruction set at small size.
-In particular, we show that there are only three obstructions to knotless embedding of size 23, which is far fewer than the 92 of size 22 and the hundreds known to exist at larger sizes.
-We also classify the 35 obstructions to knotless embedding of order 10.
+We show that there are only three obstructions to knotless embedding of size 23, which is far fewer than the 92 of size 22 and the hundreds known to exist at larger sizes.
+We describe several other topological properties whose obstruction set demonstrates a similar dip at small size.
+For order ten graphs, we classify the 35 obstructions to knotless embedding and the 49 maximal knotless graphs.